add-qwq/Custom-Right-Click-Menu/README.md

 ### Project Overview
 - **[Online Demo (Click to Access - China Mirror Site)](https://www.rockaz.top/GitHub-Project-Demo/Custom-Right-Click-Menu/)**
 *Note: The server of this website is located in China, ensuring faster and more stable access for users within China.
 The page language is Chinese.
-However, for security defense purposes, all traffic from outside China has been blocked.*
+However, for security defense purposes(To defend against a large number of automated attack IPs from outside China), all traffic from outside China has been blocked.*

 - **[Online Demo (Click to Access - GitHub Page Mirror Site)](https://add-qwq.github.io/Custom-Right-Click-Menu(DemoPage)/)**
 *Note: This website is hosted on GitHub Pages.
 Users within China may experience significant access delays, so it is more suitable for users outside China (users around the world).*